catseye/GraNoLa-M/README.markdown

 Erlang, as `granolam.erl` in the `src` directory.

-You need an Erlang compiler at least at language version 4.4 to compile granola.erl.
+You need an Erlang compiler at least at language version 4.4 to compile `granolam.erl`.
 This program was developed with OTP/R8B, so that is the recommended platform for using it, although more recent versions should work as well.